-How can I avoid exposure to outdoor allergens?
+How can you avoid exposure to outdoor allergens?

-The following steps can help you avoid pollens.
-These tips can help you even if you don't know what type of pollen you are allergic to.
-If you do know, you can fine-tune them for that type of pollen.
+The following tips can help you avoid pollens, even if you don't know what type of pollen you are allergic to.
+If you do know, you can fine-tune these tips for that type of pollen.

 Avoid bringing pollen back into your home when you go outdoors.

 Mould may cause allergies that get worse in damp weather.
 Mould also produces spores that move around in outdoor air during warmer months.
 By taking the following precautions, you may have fewer or less severe symptoms.

 Avoid going outside on rainy or windy days when mould spores may be in the air.